PierreSylvain/TextSummarization/README.md

 ### Sentence retrieval

-This first step consist in retrieving the article and breaking it down into sentences.
+This first step consists in analyzing the article and breaking it down into sentences.
 A sentence should be considered as a series of signs ending either with a period (.), a question mark (?), an exclamation mark (!) or an end of line.
 In order to split the sentences, it is necessary to consider exceptions:
  - Don't keep empty lines.
  - The sign "..." should not be considered as 3 sentence ends but only one sentence end.
  - Do not consider as an end of sentence a punctuation sign which is in a quote.
 For example: Son intervention était parsemée de " quand ? ", de "pourquoi ? " et de " comment ? ".
-This exception is not managed in this project.
+This exception is not managed in our project.
 - Sometimes a sentence may not be finished after a line break.

 There are many other exceptions, which can be discovered by analyzing the datasets.

 ### Filtering data

-The objective of this second step is to remove non relevant word in sentence.
+The objective of this second step is to remove non relevant words from sentences.

-For example for the sentence :
+For example in this sentence:

 > C'est en amont du meurtre que la justice n'est clairement pas à la hauteur

 - Delete punctuation characters : ", ; :", etc.
 - Replace contracted forms with their extended form.
-Like  "n'" which becomes "ne".
+Like "n'" which become "ne".
 - Delete stop words (this list is provided by the NLTK library)
 - Replace all the words in lower case (the goal is to classify words so they must all be written the same way)
 - Special case of "-" sign.
-Keep it or not depends opn word meaning.
-For example "vis-à-vis" is a complete word whereas "partirez-vous" sould be split in 2 parts.
+Keep it or not depends on word meaning.
+For example "vis-à-vis" is a complete word whereas "partirez-vous" should be split in 2 parts.
 The "-" sign can also be used as a hyphenation.
-Theses cases are not managed in this project.
+Theses cases are not managed in our project.

 In this project the word "pas" has not been selected, it is a bias.
 However, it is generally necessary to keep the negatives form to avoid misunderstanding.

 The sentence will become : "amont, meurtre, justice, clairement, hauteur"

-Other techniques exist to fine tuning data filtering:
+Other techniques exist to fine tune data filtering:

-- [Lemmatisation](https://fr.wikipedia.org/wiki/Lemmatisation), will search the canonical form of the word.
+ - Lemmatisation, will search the canonical form of the word.
 For example "petites, petite, petits, petit" will be replaced by "petit".
 There is an online lemmatisation tool (https://www.jerome-pasquelin.fr/tools/outil_lemmatisation.php)
-- [Stemming](https://en.wikipedia.org/wiki/Stemming), will keep the root of the word. (ex. "clairement" will become "clair")
+ - **Stemming**, will keep the root of the word. (ex. "clairement" will become "clair")

 This is the most important part in data preparation and this is the part that takes the most time to analyze.
 As saying, "Garbage in, garbage out."

 ### Sentence vectorization
 Once filtered sentences have been generated, the next step is to make sentence vector, i.e. to put each word of the sentence in a numerical form.
-There are many techniques to vectorize a sentence such as [Wod2vec](https://fr.wikipedia.org/wiki/Word2vec) or with neural networks like [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory).
-In this project we will use [TF-IDF](https://fr.wikipedia.org/wiki/TF-IDF).
+There are many techniques to vectorize a sentence such as Wod2vec or with neural networks like LSTM.
+In this project we will use TF-IDF.
 TF-IDF will calculate the pertinence of each word in the article and replace each word by this value.

-TF-IDF processing is done as follows.
+TF-IDF processing is done as follow.
 We get the number of occurrences of a word in a sentence, then we will weight it with the occurrences of the same word in the other sentences.

 From previously filtered sentence: "amont, meurtre, justice, clairement, hauteur"